Project Summary

 Simplification & Collaboration

-• Used Retool to build the working demo collaboratively in real-time
+- Used Retool to build the working demo collaboratively in real-time The emphasis was on reducing cognitive load while preserving traceability of risk inputs.

 Information Architecture & Future Alignment